Pankyes-Dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display root pattern and 3 lines after
+Hide files with bin pattern